nina-microbiology/EAA-omics-pipeline/README.md

 ### Computing and Visualization Environment
 All computational analyses were executed on the [University of Florida HiPerGator](https://www.rc.ufl.edu/) high-performance computing cluster using the SLURM workload manager.
-Statistical summaries and figure rendering were conducted locally using:
+Statistical analyses and publication-quality figure generation were performed using:
 - **Python 3.8** — data integration and heatmap/synteny visualization (`pandas`, `numpy`, `matplotlib`, `seaborn`, `scipy`, `Biopython`)
 - **R v4.3.1** — statistical summaries and figure rendering (`ggplot2`, `ggtree`, `ape`, `dplyr`, `tidyr`)